TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-22-not-all-mixed-types-are-equally-useless.md

 ## The "Object `mixed`" > any `mixed`

-Second use case for object `mixed` is similar, you can probably already guess it:
+The second use case for object `mixed` is similar.
+You can probably already guess it:

 ```php
 function collectIds(array $videos): array